webOSArchive/webos-docs/docs/online.md

 ## Set Date and Time

 Believe it or not, this is a critical step!
 Web encryption requires a reasonable delta from UTC (Coordinated Universal Time) time or you'll end up with errors and failures.
 Use the built-in Settings app to set the date, time and time zone manually.
-Optionally, you can [sync the time with a network server](timesync.md) once you're online.
+Depending on your device, you may want to [sync the time with a remote server](timesync.md) once you're online.

 ## Updating Certificates